 - 2.1 The Act places responsibility on the trustees to have an Actuarial Funding Certificate prepared as at the effective date.
-In practice, the effective date is chosen by the trustees. - 2.2 In relation to the signing of Actuarial Funding Certificates, the Scheme Actuary is required to state if, in his opinion, the resources of the scheme at the effective date are/are not sufficient etc. and, based on this opinion, to certify that the scheme satisfies/does not satisfy the funding standard. - 2.3 The Scheme Actuary must make whatever enquiries he considers appropriate to satisfy himself that he has been supplied with all the relevant data and information.
-Section 54(4) of the Act obliges both the employer and trustees to comply with any requests from the Scheme Actuary to furnish him with such information as he may reasonably require to enable him to carry out his functions under the Act. - 2.4 For the purposes of the funding standard, the liabilities at the effective date must represent the value placed by the Scheme Actuary on the benefits outlined in section 44(a) of the Act.
+In practice, the effective date is chosen by the trustees, subject to the requirements of the Act. - 2.2 In relation to the signing of Actuarial Funding Certificates, the Scheme Actuary is required to state if, in his/her opinion, the resources of the scheme at the effective date are/are not sufficient etc. and, based on this opinion, to certify that the scheme satisfies/does not satisfy the funding standard. - 2.3 The Scheme Actuary must make whatever enquiries he/she considers appropriate to satisfy himself/herself that he/she has been supplied with all the relevant data and information.
+Section 54(4) of the Act obliges both the employer and trustees to comply with any requests from the Scheme Actuary to furnish him/her with such information as he/she may reasonably require to enable him/her to carry out his/her functions under the Act. - 2.4 For the purposes of the funding standard, the liabilities at the effective date must represent the value placed by the Scheme Actuary on the benefits outlined in section 44(1)(a) of the Act.